-a.
-The Government may defer ordering technical data, computer software (as defined in clause 19 of this CCR), or other information not easily categorized (as defined in clause 19(d) and mutually agreed to by the contractual parties) that is generated during the performance of this contract for a period of up to three (3) years after either acceptance of all deliverables or contract termination, whichever is later.
+(a) Buyer may defer ordering technical data, computer software (as defined in clause CI 227-1 or CI 227-2), or other information not easily categorized (as defined in clause CI 227-2(d) and mutually agreed to by the contractual parties) that is generated during the performance of this contract for a period of up to three (3) years after either acceptance of all deliverables or contract termination, whichever is later.

-b.
-The categories of technical data, computer software, and other information not easily categorized that is subject to deferred ordering under this clause may be:
+(b) The categories of technical data, computer software, and other information not easily categorized that is subject to deferred ordering under this clause may be:

-(1) Incorporated into the contract in the Contract Data Requirements List item that describes the Data Accession List attached to the contract; or c.
-When the technical data, computer software, or other information not easily categorized is ordered, the contractor shall be reasonably compensated for converting the data or computer software into the prescribed form, for reproduction, and for delivery.
+(1) Incorporated into the contract in the Subcontract Data Requirements List (SDRL) item that describes the Data Accession List attached to the contract; or

-(2) Identified by the Government via a process agreed to by the parties and incorporated as an attachment to the contract in Section J prior to contract award.
+(2) Identified by Buyer via a process agreed to by the parties and incorporated as an attachment/exhibit to the contract prior to contract award.